OwenCookman/MilestoneProject2/README.md

 #### How to play
 - Open the game in a new browser window
-- Hover mouse over the "How to play" text and font awesome icon under the page title and see that the white colour fades to a light grey and the cursor has changed to a pointing hand
+- Hover mouse over the "How to play" text and font awesome icon under the page title and see that the white colour fades to grey and the cursor has changed to a pointing hand
 - Click the "How to play" button and see that a modal pops up describing how to play the game on easy mode
 - Click the cross in the top right corner of the modal to see it close
 - Click on the Medium button of the Difficulty selector